Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Brian-Branson/README.md

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
-What are the key differences, and in what scenarios might each be preferred? waterfall models have a sequencial approch where the process has to follow specific stepps with distinct phases more suitable to when one person is working on the program at a time while agile uis centred round flexibility and collaboraton it is more suitable at responding to change, more suitable when a group of people are working on one program at a time
+What are the key differences, and in what scenarios might each be preferred? waterfall models have a sequencial approach where the process has to follow specific stepps with distinct phases more suitable to when one person is working on the program at a time while agile uis centred round flexibility and collaboraton it is more suitable at responding to change, more suitable when a group of people are working on one program at a time
 Requirements Engineering:

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.